BetonQuest/BetonQuest/docs/Documentation/Features/NPCs.md

           guard: ZNPCsPlus Guard10
         ```

-        You simply use the ZNPCsPlus NPC ID as argument.
+        Use `ZNPCsPlus` for the NPC selector argument.
-        To acquire the NPCs ID use the `/npc near 5` command and copy the `ID` from the NPC info.
+        To acquire the NPCs ID, use the `/npc near 5` command and copy the `ID` from the NPC info.

-!!! warning
+!!! warning "Multiple NPCs with the same name"
-    If there are more NPCs than one NPC with the same name, and you select multiple NPCs by name (like by using
+    If there is more than one NPC with the same name and you select multiple NPCs by name (such as when using
-    Citizens `byName` option) certain events like `npcteleport` or objectives like `npcrange` might throw an exception.
+    Citizens `byName` option), certain events like `npcteleport` or objectives like `npcrange` might throw an exception.
 ## Conversations

 You can start [Conversations](Conversations.md) with NPC interaction by assigning them in the